utrgv-software-engineering/hw-ruby-intro/README.md

 **You may find the [Ruby documentation at ruby-doc.org](https://ruby-doc.org) helpful to have on hand.**

-The repo for this assigment follows a fairly standard Ruby convention for codebases: the code files are stored in `lib/` and the test files are stored in `spec/`.
+The repo for this assignment follows a fairly standard Ruby convention for codebases: the code files are stored in `lib/` and the test files are stored in `spec/`.
 (We use the RSpec unit-testing framework; if we were using Ruby's default framework, known as `Test::Unit`, the test files would be under `test/`.)

-We've placed "starter code" in `lib/ruby_intro.rb`; when you're all done, you can submit this single file to the autograder.
+We've placed "starter code" in `lib/ruby_intro.rb`; when you're all done, you can submit this single file to GitHub to get your grade from the autograder.
+You can find these tests in the GitHub repo under Actions>Autograding Tests

 However, you can test each of the 3 parts separately.
 The files `spec/part[123]_spec.rb` contain RSpec tests for each of the three